40 Under 40 nominations deadline March 15

 Nominations for the 40 Under 40 spotlight must be submitted by March 15, 2021 to be considered.

 Questions?
-Send an email to dmcmahon@powersportsbusiness.com and include “OPE Business 40 Under 40” in the subject line.
+Send an email to editor-in-chief Dave McMahon and include “OPE Business 40 Under 40” in the subject line.